Developer Guide

 - Prerequisites: List all friends using the

-command.
+list-friendcommand.
 Multiple friends in the list.
 There are plans associated with that friend. - Test case:

 delete-friend 1